prantlf/node-zip-dir/README.md

 [![devDependency Status](https://david-dm.org/prantlf/node-zip-dir/dev-status.svg)](https://david-dm.org/prantlf/node-zip-dir#info=devDependencies)

 Zips up a directory and saves the zip archive to disk or returns as a buffer.

+This fork enhances the original project with the following functionality:

+* Depends on the most recent versions of [`jszip`] and other packages.
+* Supports both callback and [`Promise`] to notify about the finished work.
+* Offers extra parameters `rootPath`, `comment` and `compressionLevel`.

 ## install